Photo Southeast Area Southeast Area Northwest Area Northeast Area Paradise Area

 The Paradise area is most visited area of the NP with the Jackson Visitors Center, Mountain Guide Center, and Paradise Inn.
 This area is also the longest drive from Seattle, Tacoma, or Portland, as it's just south of the mountain and near the center of the Park, accessible only by the highways inside the Park.
 Next to the Sunrise area the Paradise area has the closest view of Mt.
 Rainier with many short trails to viewing areas, great for photographs.

-The Northeast area is most easily accessible area of the NP from Seattle, with the White River entrance and the road to Sunrise with the visitors center which opens July through September.
+The Northeast area is most easily accessible area of the NP from Seattle, with the White River entrance and the road to Sunrise with the visitors center which is open July through September.
 It is accessed via highway 410 from Seattle on the way to Cayuse Pass or from Yakima over Chinook Pass.
 Highway 410 continues south into the Park as highway 123 to the southeast area and highway 12 as well as highway 706 to Paradise.

 The Southwest area is the most accessed entrance for visitors from Tacoma via highway 7 south of Tacoma, or via highway 161 from Puyallup.
 The highway becomes 706 at Elbe to the Park entrance, to Paradise (Jackson visitors center), and onward to highway 123 in the southeast area.
 This area can also be accessed via highway 52 at Randle off highway 12 to highway 706 at Ashford.